tom171296/BlogNet/_posts/2021/2021-06-28-ConnectingQpidDispatchToAzure.md

 When you start the application, the timeout error will be gone and the first secure amqps connection is created to azure!

 # 4. Azure service bus authentication
-If you started your application
+If you started your application you will see the following error message:
+`Auto Link Activation Failed.
+Unauthorized access. '{some claim}' claim(s) are required to perform this operation.`

+The next step is using authentication in the router and be able to authenticate against the azure service bus.

 # 5. Autolink